Skip to main contentIBM ST4SD

 - ResourceExhausted

 Note: specifying restartHookOn overrides the default, which is ResourceExhausted (see here for why SubmissionFailed is not included here).
-Therefore you must explicitly specify ResourceExhausted in the custom list you give to restartHookOn if you want to restart on this exit-reason in addition to others.
+Therefore, you must explicitly specify ResourceExhausted in the custom list you give to restartHookOn if you want to restart on this exit-reason in addition to others.

 Controlling the number of restart attempts